Bitter Melon (苦瓜)

 Bitter melon also contains a lectin that has insulin-like activity due to its nonprotein-specific linking together to insulin receptors.
 This lectin lowers blood glucose concentrations by acting on peripheral tissues and, similar to insulin's effects in the brain, suppressing appetite.
 This lectin is likely a major contributor to the hypoglycemic effect that develops after eating bitter melon.[citation needed] As bitter melon is extremely bitter if eaten raw, it must be cooked to make it palatable.
 A simple recipe for bitter melon can help diabetics.

-In combination with Chinese yam, bitter melon has been shown to contribute to weight loss.
+Weight loss In combination with Chinese yam, bitter melon has been shown to contribute to weight loss.
 Over a period of 23 weeks, those eating the diet containing bitter melon lost 7 kilos.

-Bitter melon has been used in traditional medicine for several other ailments, including dysentery, colic, fevers, burns, painful menstruation, scabies and other skin problems.
+Other uses Bitter melon has been used in traditional medicine for several other ailments, including dysentery, colic, fevers, burns, painful menstruation, scabies and other skin problems.
 It has also been used as abortificant, for birth control, and to help childbirth.

-The seeds of bitter melon contains vicine, so can trigger symptoms of favism in susceptible individuals.
+Cautions The seeds of bitter melon contains vicine, so can trigger symptoms of favism in susceptible individuals.
 In addition, the red arils of the seeds are reported to be toxic to children, and the fruit is contraindicated during pregnancy.